-William Rees Hofmann recently received his PhD in Music from SOAS, where his research centred around the history of music and performance practices between the Sufi environments and the Sultanate courts of early modern South Asia from the thirteenth to sixteenth centuries, with a special focus on Sufi poetry and song in early Hindi.
+His PhD in Music from SOAS (2022), was a cultural history of music and performance practices between the Sufi environments and the Sultanate courts of early modern South Asia from the thirteenth to sixteenth centuries, with a special focus on Sufi poetry and song in early Hindi.